 Western Australia Population 2019

 Western Australia, or WA, is the largest state in Australia.
 It occupies the whole western third of the country.
-Western Australia is bordered by the Indian Ocean to the west and north, the Great Australian Bight and the Southern Ocean to the south, South Australia to the southeast and the Northern Territory to the northeast.
+The Indian Ocean borders Western Australia to the west and north, the Great Australian Bight and the Southern Ocean to the south, South Australia to the southeast and the Northern Territory to the northeast.
 Western Australia is also the second-largest country subdivision in the world.

-Due to Western Australia having such an immense area – around 2.6 million square kilometers -- and a relatively low population, the population density is just less than one person per square km, or 2.5 people per square mile.
-The majority of Western Australia is made up of desert area with a tiny proportion of the population living closer in land than nearer to the coastal areas which have a more Mediterranean feel to the climate.
+Due to Western Australia having such an immense area – around 2.6 million square kilometers -- and a relatively low population, the population density is just less than one person per square km or 2.5 people per square mile.
+The majority of Western Australia is made up of a desert area with a tiny proportion of the population living closer inland than nearer to the coastal regions which have a more Mediterranean feel to the climate.

 Cities in Western Australia

 Most of the population make their home in Perth and its surrounding metropolitan area – residents there make up 75% of the state’s population.
 Perth has an estimated population of 1.97 million, which makes it the 4th most populous city in all of Australia.
 The area around Perth is coastal and more pleasant in terms of climate.
 It has a higher population density of 310 persons per km squared which only goes to emphasize the sparsely inhabited rest of Western Australia.
 Perth became known as the "City of Light" when residents lit their homes and streetlights as American astronaut John Glenn passed overhead in 1962 and again in 1998.